shakes76/PatternFlow/recognition/s4548700/README.md

 4. os
 5. darknet framework：Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.
 ## Dataset
 The training set is the training set of 2018ISICs, which contains 2518 original pictures and 2518 ground truths.
-The test set is the test set of 2017ISICs, including 600 original pictures and 600 ground truths each
+The test set is the test set of 2017ISICs, including 600 original pictures and 600 ground truths each.
+This is the download address of my dataset: https://challenge.isic-archive.com/data/
 ## Model Training and Best Model Selection
 The Yolov3 model is trained on the ISIC training data set and the best model has been selected on the basis of improvement of validation data set dice loss.
 The specific steps are following:
 1. Download 2018 ISICs trainning data from the url in the assessment pdf.